-US, Afghan officials: At least 72 killed in airport attack
+Kabul airport attack kills 60 Afghans, 12 US troops

 “Surgeons will be working into the night,” said Marco Puntin, the charity’s manager in Afghanistan.
 The wounded overflowed the triage zone into the physiotherapy area and more beds were being added, he said.

+The Afghan official who confirmed the overall Afghan toll spoke on condition of anonymity because he was not authorized to brief media.

-Pentagon spokesman John Kirby said there were casualties, including among members of the military, but gave no figure.
-He said one explosion was near an airport entrance and another was a short distance away by a hotel.
+Pentagon spokesman John Kirby said one explosion was near an airport entrance and another was a short distance away by a hotel.
+McKenzie said clearly some failure at the airport allowed a suicide bomber to get so close to the gate.

-Even as the area was hit, evacuation flights continued to take off from Kabul airport.
+He said the Taliban has been screening people outside the gates, though there was no indication that the Taliban deliberately allowed Thursday’s attacks to happen.
+He said the U.S. has asked Taliban commanders to tighten security around the airport’s perimeter.

 Adam Khan was waiting nearby when he saw the first explosion outside what’s known as the Abbey gate.
 He said several people appeared to have been killed or wounded, including some who were maimed.

 The second blast was at or near Baron Hotel, where many people, including Afghans, Britons and Americans, were told to gather in recent days before heading to the airport for evacuation.
+Additional explosions could be heard later, but Taliban spokesman Zabihullah Mujahid said some blasts were carried out by U.S. forces to destroy their equipment.

 A former Royal Marine who runs an animal shelter in Afghanistan says he and his staff were caught up in the aftermath of the blast near the airport.